 - Correlated will automatically generate key insights like total number of customers who triggered the Signal, who converted, the conversion rate, and average number of days it took them to convert.

-- You can also check at a glance how many total customers Triggered a signal and total Actions Run over a 30 day period for each individual Signal you're running.
+- You can also check at a glance how many total customers Triggered a signal versus total Actions Run over a 30 day period for each Playbook running.
 This number updates daily.

 3. Pipe Signals into Salesforce as Tasks and run reports on those Signals